CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### AWS

-In this architecture, the baseline AWS Identity and Access Management (IAM) groups and roles are associated with access policies to align user accounts with personnel functions related to infrastructure/platform management (e.g. Billing, EC2/VPC/Amazon RDS systems administration, I.T. auditing, etc.)
+In this architecture, the baseline AWS Identity and Access Management (IAM) groups and roles are associated with access policies to align user accounts with personnel functions related to infrastructure/platform management (e.g. Billing, Amazon EC2/VPC/Amazon RDS systems administration, I.T. auditing, etc.)

 ##### CivicActions